Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Kattegat on the "Ships starting with K" page.

 Germany had a tanker named Kattegat (6031 gt - John T. Essberger).
 According to "Handelfsflåten i krig", book 5, Lauritz Pettersen this ship was en route to Narvik with supplies for the German invasion fleet on Apr.
 9-1940 and had taken refuge in Glomfjord south of Bodø due to the danger of the minefields in Vestfjord.
 She was discovered, and the surveillance vessel M/S Nordkapp was sent to seize her on Apr.
 10. Kattegat was fired upon, scuttled by the Germans, but raised shortly thereafter and taken as prize under the Norwegian flag and renamed Bodø with the intention of taking her to Tromsø, but she didn't make it that far, as she was attacked and damaged by German aircraft.
 After the Norwegian capitulation that summer she went back to German control (June-1940), repaired and put back into service under her original name Kattegat.
 She ran aground near Sandefjord on Nov.
 10-1944 and while in dock at Sandefjord she was bombed and further damaged by allied aircraft on Apr.
-2-1945 (see the external link Sorties Flown by Banff Strike Wing).
+2-1945 (see this external link Sorties Flown by Banff Strike Wing).
 She was again placed under the Norwegian flag, and later entered service as Sandar.
 Roger W. Jordan's "The World's Merchant Fleets" says this ship (Kriegsmarine Olschiff 2) was sunk by a British destroyer on Apr.
 9-1940 in 58 26N 17 25E, then raised and repaired in July that year.
 When the war was over in May-1945 she was in Sandefjord and became the British Empire Tegebaya, then Norwegian Sandar on Sept.
 6-1946.
 The name Bodø is not mentioned by this source.

 Be